chrishatch03/startup/notes.md

 ### Tailwind

+**Switched to using Tailwind Play CDN.
+You can ignore notes on the Tailwind CLI or Framework, unless it becomes necessary later on.**

-Tailwind doesn't automatically re-build your classes unless you're using a web-framework like next.js or react.
+When using the Tailwind CLI, Tailwind doesn't automatically re-build your classes unless you're using a web-framework like next.js or react.
 While developing, if you want your classes auto-rebuilt you need to run
 ```
 npx tailwindcss build input.css -o styles.css --watch
 ```
 The '--watch' flag makes the build run continuously

+When using a web-framework that uses npm run dev you can use Tailwind's PostCSS option.

 # Assignments to turn in